fiddle-leaf/astro-birth-day/README.md

 - Add tooltip feature to images (like icon and emoji)
 - Set component state to track already configured astrodata profiles (save as a list to render)
 - Add functionality to fetch Astrology birth chart details from birthdate/time and coordinates
+- Bold and fix bullets for forecast descriptions